Lumba Sumba Pass Trek

 Notes for Lumba sumba pass Trekkers!

-The Lumba Sumba pass trek itinerary is subject to change due to a condition beyond our control.
-This adventure hiking route is a Guideline showing tentative camp night stops.
-The physical, technical, and natural conditions may change the above itineraries.
+The Lumba and Sumba Pass trek itinerary is subject to change due to conditions beyond our control.
+Specifically, this adventure hiking route is presented as a standard package, providing an outline of tentative camp night stops.
+However, unforeseen physical, technical, or natural factors may necessitate adjustments to the outlined itineraries, ensuring the safety and comfort of trekkers.

 Traveller’s Review